 Patch testing is a process used to detect whether someone has allergic contact dermatitis.
-During patch testing, small amounts of chemicals or products that are used at work or home are diluted and placed onto discs mounted on hypoallergenic tape and then placed on the back.
+During patch testing, small amounts of chemicals are diluted and placed onto discs mounted on hypoallergenic tape and then placed on the back.

 The number of patches applied is specific to each individual.
 There are 10 discs on each patch, and up to 10 patches are placed on the back.

-Taking a history about your exposure to potential allergens at home and at work helps the doctor decide what the most likely problem substances are.
+Taking a history about your exposure to potential allergens at home and at work helps the doctor decide what the most likely problem substances are, and test these.
 It is not possible to test you against all available allergens, only the most likely.

 Chemicals from the “Australian Baseline Series” are almost always used.
 There are 60 allergens in this series.
-If you have specific exposures to other chemicals, allergens from other series may be chosen.
+If you have specific exposures to other chemicals at work or at home, allergens from other series may be chosen.
 These are ordered from the Contact Allergen Bank Australia, in Melbourne.

 40-42 Corinna St, Phillip ACT 2606